yorgath/orthogram/docs/index.rst

 produce a tidy, readable drawing.

-When used as a command line tool, Orthogram reads a *diagram definition file* and produces a Scalable Vector Graphics file.
+When used as a command line tool, Orthogram reads a *diagram definition file* and produces a PNG image file.
 The definition file is written in YAML.

 The source code is hosted on `Github`_.